zayque/Non-Network-Material-Request/README.md

 Export the SQL File under database "nnmr"

-Username and password for admin page:-
+Username and password for User Page:-
 Username: Akmal
 Password: 12345

-Username and password for admin page:-
+Username and password for Approver Page:-
 Username: Hafiz
 Password: 67890